davidCendejas712/EmbeddedSystems__Smart-Activity-Bracelet/README.md

 A demonstration video of the working prototype is provided [here](https://youtu.be/_2kJxMbubrM).

+The .zip is on the main branch, the uncompressed files are on the master branch.

 ## Hardware & Platforms

 Microcontroller: The design uses a Samsung S3C44B0X (ARM7TDMI) microcontroller on a dedicated development board (Embest S3CEV40).
 The ARM7 core and built-in peripherals provide timers, ADC, UART, etc.